mfuu/sortable-dnd/README.md

   delay: 0, // Time in milliseconds to define when the sorting should start
   delayOnTouchOnly: false, // Only delay if user is using touch
   fallbackOnBody: false, // Appends the ghost element into the document's body
-  swapOnDrop: true/Function, // When the value is false, the dragged element will return to the starting position of the drag
   store: null, // store data
+  swapOnDrop: true | (params) => boolean, // When the value is false, the dragged element will return to the starting position of the drag

   customGhost: (nodes) => {
     // Customize the ghost element in drag